 Peak Output Power

 This is the peak output power value that the power supply can provide in a short time (T <10mS) before triggering the protection mechanism.
-Generally, the peak output power of a power supply is designed to be 1.1 times the rated power, and most power labels and specifications do not indicate the peak output power.
-For an 850W power supply, its instantaneous maximum output power is about 935W (850W x 1.1 = 935W).
+Generally, the peak output power of a power supply is designed to be 1.3 times the rated power, and most power labels and specifications do not indicate the peak output power.
+For an 850W power supply, its instantaneous maximum output power is about 1105W (850W x 1.3 = 1105W).

-For some power supplies, you will find that the total rated output power indicated on the specification sticker is not the same as the wattage on the product name or description.
-So when buying a power supply, look at the indicated total rated output power and make sure you're getting the right amount of wattage.
+For some power supplies, you will find that the total rated output power indicated on the specification label is not the same as the wattage on the product name or description.
+So when buying a power supply, make sure to look at the indicated total rated output power to get the right amount of wattage.

-Another key indicator in choosing a power supply is to understand what protection functions the power supply has to ensure that the power supply will be protected during times of abnormal activities.
-The general protections are OVP/OCP/OPP/OTP/SCP.
-A brief description is given below;
+Another key indicator in choosing a power supply is to look at the protection functions the power supply has to ensure that the power supply will be protected during anomalies.
+The common protections you'll find are OVP/OCP/OPP/OTP/SCP.
+A brief description can be seen is below:

 OVP (Over Voltage Protection)